Starter Packs

 My book about Uncle Bob, who was huge into music (especially Hendrix) and was himself a talented musician, especially a guitarist … Hence on book tours I passed out hundreds of glow-in-the-dark AKOMP guitar picks to people …

-You can hear tiny bits of Uncle Bob’s music (which sometimes readers do ask) both during this wonderful Organist story on AKOMP, produced by host Andrew Leland, and also in the AKOMP audiobook itself …
+You can hear tiny bits of Uncle Bob’s music (which sometimes readers do ask about) both during this wonderful Organist story on AKOMP, produced by host Andrew Leland, and also in the AKOMP audiobook itself …

-You should also probably listen to my This American Life story about my singing voice …
+You should also probably listen to my This American Life story about my own singing voice

 I do release my own playlists, one public one a month nowadays, mostly long and ambient …